Armunt/ARPG-Bot-Mod-Valky/README.md

-# ARPG-Bot-Mod-Valky
+# ARPG-Bot-Mod-Valks
-Arpg Bot made with the ValkyBot as base.
+Arpg Bot made with the ValksBot as base.

 For more information see: